-Vape Education Program: On the first time a student is caught using or possessing a vape product, the parent will make a choice between two disciplinary options.
+Vape Education Program: Upon the first time a student is caught using or possessing a vape product, the parent will make a choice between two disciplinary options.
 The parent can choose an option to have their student serve one day of ISS which will include the successful completion of an online Vape Education program.
 This program consists primarily of resources obtained from the American Lung Association.
 If the parent chooses not to take the Vape Education option, their student will serve a three day OSS.
-For any subsequent incidents involving vaping, the student will face OSS as outlined in the discipline grid.
-In-school Suspension (ISS).
-Students referred to the ISS program will report to the office before the first hour bell on those days he/she is assigned to serve discipline in the ISS room.
+For any subsequent incidents involving vaping, the student will face OSS or long-term ISS as outlined in the discipline grid.

+In-school Suspension (ISS): Students referred to the ISS program will report to the office before the first hour bell on those days he/she is assigned to serve discipline in the ISS room.
 Students are to arrive at the office on time after first going to their lockers and retrieving all textbooks and classroom materials needed for a typical school day.
 A staff member will escort students to the ISS room.
 The ISS teacher will assign seats, explain rules and procedures, tutor students as needed, and schedule breaks and lunch.
 The student's classroom teachers will send all applicable work to the ISS room and students will be expected to work on these materials (and receive credit) in the isolation of the ISS room.
 Removal from the ISS room for disciplinary problems may result in out-of-school suspension.
 Students assigned ISS will not be allowed to participate in any school sponsored activities.
 However, once the student has served their last day of their assigned ISS will be eligible to participate that evening in any school sponsored activities.
-Out-of-School Suspension (OSS): Students serving OSS will not be allowed to attend school, to ride the school bus, to be on the school grounds, or to participate in any school function while under suspension.
-Students are expected to complete all assignments given during their OSS time.
-Students will earn credit for these assignments.
-Unlike ISS students, students serving OSS are not eligible to participate in activities on the last day of their suspension because they were not in attendance at school.